sixstrings/revanced-magisk-module/README.md

 #### ⚠️ Do not download modules from 3rd party sources like random websites you found on Google.
-There are many that uses my modules and impersonates ReVanced.
+There are many that use these modules and impersonate ReVanced and ReVanced Extended.

 Extensive ReVanced Extended builder

 Get the [latest CI release](https://github.com/sixstrings/revanced-extended-magisk-module).

+[**mindetach module**]
-[**mindetach module**](https://github.com/j-hc/mindetach-magisk) in the releases section detaches YouTube and YouTube Music from Play Store and blocks their forced updates.
+in the releases section detaches YouTube and YouTube Music from Play Store and blocks their forced updates.

 ## Features
  * Support all present and future ReVanced and [ReVanced Extended](https://github.com/inotia00/revanced-patches) apps